Anatomy of a Ring | Boca Raton, FL

 Straight Shank

-A straight shank is just as it sounds.
+This shank style is just as it sounds.
 The band of the ring is straight and doesn’t taper off or split.
 Straight shanks are most commonly flat edged.
 This means that the edges of the shank were not rounded off.
 Instead, they’re formed with a rectangular strip of metal leaving you with flat edges all the way around the band.
 Where the edges of a ring shank are rounded off, this can be referred to as a comfort fit, as it more naturally fits the circumference of your finger.

 Tapered Shank